 The Department of Electrical and Computer Engineering offers undergraduate programs leading to the BS in electrical engineering, engineering physics, and computer engineering, and the BA in electrical engineering and society.
 Each of these programs can be tailored to provide preparation for graduate study or employment in a wide range of fields.
-The Electrical Engineering Program is accredited by the Accreditation Board for Engineering and Technology (ABET).
+The Electrical Engineering (B.S.) program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 The Engineering Physics Program is conducted in cooperation with the Department of Physics.
 Its structure is very similar to that of electrical engineering except the depth requirement includes seven courses and there are only five electives.